foo-7/IDS/README.md

 This repository contains implementations of a hybrid **Random Forest → Support Vector Classifier (RF--SVC)** and a **1D Convolutional Neural Network (1D-CNN)** for multi-class UAV network intrusion detection.
 The project includes:

 - Data preprocessing
-- Model training and evaluation
+- Model training and evaluations
-- Scripts to reproduce tables, figures, and metrics

 ## Setup
 Requires Python 3.10+